x211321/RGB-Config-Acer-gkbbl-0/README.md

 Select the profile you want to delete from the profile list and press the **Delete** button.
 The profile will be removed from the profile directory.

 ## The [ACTIVE] profile
-The [ACTIVE] profile is automatically generated whenever settings are applied to the RGB device.
+The [ACTIVE] profile is automatically generated whenever settings are written to the character device.
 The [ACTIVE] profile thus represents the last used settings and is automatically restored whenever the application is started.

 ## Compatibility with facer_rgb.py
 The profiles that this application generates are compatible with the **facer_rgb** script that is provided by JafarAkhondali's **acer-predator-turbo-and-rgb-keyboard-linux-module**, with the exeption of static mode for which **RGB-Config-Acer-gkbbl-0** has implemented muliple colors per profile (one for each section of the keyboard).
 A static mode profile that was generated with **RGB-Config-Acer-gkbbl-0** would only apply the color of the first section when run with **facer_rgb**.